angelariggs/angelariggs.github.io/_posts/2020-10-13-thirty-five-days.md

 The executive leadership team at Instrument created a veneer of [niceness](https://medium.com/@yaholo/stop-being-nice-start-being-kind-ff6177464131).
 When that veneer is prioritized above everything else, it prevents the kind of authentic, transparent communication that fosters learning, collaboration, and growth.
 I wasn’t perfect in my advocacy, and I was really grateful when people took the time to call me in and let me know where I was failing or letting them down.
 And just like I wasn’t perfect, I didn’t expect perfection from executive leadership.
 But speaking up and asking them to actually be better instead of just paying [lip service](https://www.merriam-webster.com/dictionary/lip%20service) threatened that veneer, and ultimately it was just too thick to get through.

-I really want to write up a blog post around the topic of being fired - I don’t think it’s all that uncommon, but it’s something that feels shameful and embarrassing so people don’t really talk about it.
+I really want to write up a blog post around the topic of being [laid off]({% post_url 2022-06-12-talking-about-layoffs %}) - I don’t think it’s all that uncommon, but it’s something that feels shameful and embarrassing so people don’t really talk about it.
 Let’s normalize it as something that happens so we can talk about it, and we can share how we’re feeling and we can get the support we need when we’re going through it.

 And finally - thank you with all my heart to everyone who responded with such kindness when I was sharing the news, who offered support and encouragement, who spoke up, who made connections or sent a job req my way.
 You all helped make a terrible time a little easier, and I appreciate you so much ❤️